digitalocean/k8s-adoption-journey/docs/03-staging/setup-ingress.md

     ```

     !!! info
         Please note that this domain matches the domain you purchased in the [Prerequisites](#prerequisites) section.
 You will use this domain to create additional sub-domains to use with the microservices app you will deploy in this section.
+You can also use the domain you already created in the [Development ingress setup](docs/02-development/setup-ingress.md) section.

-4. Create an `A` record for your host:
+4. Create an `A` record for your host (make sure to replace the <> placeholders first):

     ```shell
-    LOAD_BALANCER_IP=$(doctl compute load-balancer list --format IP --no-header) doctl compute domain records create <YOUR_DOMAIN_NAME> \
+    doctl compute domain records create <YOUR_DOMAIN_NAME> \
         --record-type "A" --record-name <YOUR_RECORD_NAME> \
-        --record-data "$LOAD_BALANCER_IP" \
+        --record-data "<YOUR_STAGING_LB_IP_ADDRESS>" \
         --record-ttl "30"
     ```

-    !!! info
-        The upper mentioned command works if you have only one LB in your DO account.
-If you have multiple LBs you will need to add the its IP in the command.

 5. Add the `Jetstack` Helm repository: